Initiatives to Address Climate Change Issues

 CCU/CCUS Challenge Zero: Technology of CO2 utilization

-New technology to process raw materials for hydrogen reduction ironmaking Development of technology for direct hydrogen reduction JFE Steel Carbon Neutrality Strategy Briefing: Direct Hydrogen Reduction
+New technology to process raw materials for hydrogen direct reduction ironmaking Development of technology for hydrogen direct reduction JFE Steel Carbon Neutrality Strategy Briefing: Hydrogen Direct Reduction

 Collaboration with a material supplier JFE Steels and BHP to address decarbonization in steelmaking process

-Expanded use of scrap and reduced iron Eco-friendly converter-type molten iron pretreatment process DRP Increased Use of Scrap Iron in Steelmaking Process to Reduce CO2 Emissions
+Expanded use of scrap and direct reduced iron Eco-friendly converter-type molten iron pretreatment process DRP™ Increased Use of Scrap Iron in Steelmaking Process to Reduce CO2 Emissions

 Development of electric arc furnace process technology JFE Steel Carbon Neutrality Strategy Briefing: Large, High-efficiency EAFs